-Terri Block (left) has always loved to cook.
-She has fond memories as a young girl in Denver, Colorado, in the kitchen with her mother making homemade granola and lemon meringue pie.
-Terri attended Tufts University, New England Conservatory and ultimately graduated from Emerson College.
+Terri Block (left) grew up in Denver and attended Tufts University, New England Conservatory and ultimately graduated from Emerson College.
 She worked in Boston for several years as a photographer and graphic designer for clients such as The City of Boston and The New England Patriots.
-Later, she moved to Charlottesville, Virginia with her husband, and in 2006, she finally landed in Pennington.
+Later, she moved to Charlottesville, Virginia with her husband, and in 2006, they ended up in Pennington.

-After several years raising her two boys and doing work in the community, Terri joined the team at The Suppers Programs, a local nonprofit that helps people, through cooking and eating together, identify their own path to wellness.
+After several years raising her two sons and volunteering in the community, Terri joined the team at The Suppers Programs, a local nonprofit that helps people, through cooking and eating together, identify their own path to wellness.
 Through her work as the organization’s administrative coordinator, she learned about the health benefits of unprocessed foods, and how to cook delicious, clean dishes.

 Lee Yonish (right) grew up outside of Philadelphia and graduated from the University of Virginia.
-She then moved to Boston, where she worked as a research analyst for several years.
-(And no, Lee and Terri never crossed paths in either Charlottesville or Boston.)
-Lee and her family left Boston and moved to Princeton in 2004, just in time for the Red Sox to win the World Series.
-Since that time, Lee has also been busy raising boys and working in the community, including serving as a Board Member for The Suppers Programs, where Lee and Terri had the opportunity to collaborate and learn about each other’s mutual love of cooking.
+She then lived in Boston, where she worked as a research analyst for several years.
+(Lee and Terri never crossed paths in either Charlottesville or Boston!)
+In 2004, Lee and her family moved to Princeton, where she became busy raising boys and working in the community -- including serving as a Board Member for Suppers, where she met Terri.